Dan-Q/freedeedpoll/README.md

 The service is "ready-to-run" (see Running, below), but you might like to look at two pieces of configuration first:

-1. reCAPTCHA

-To reduce the potential for abuse of your service, you might like to enable reCAPTCHA (if you're just setting it up for yourself, there's no need).
+reCAPTCHA: to reduce the potential for abuse of your service, you might like to enable reCAPTCHA (if you're just setting it up for yourself, there's no need).
 To do this, rename the provided recaptcha.configuration.rb.example file to recaptcha.configuration.rb and adjust it to contain a valid ReCaptcha public and private key.
 You can get these from https://www.google.com/recaptcha/admin/

-2. Fonts

-This version of freedeedpoll uses Olde English (http://www.dafont.com/olde-english.font) and Linux Libertine (http://www.dafont.com/linux-libertine.font) free fonts.
+Fonts: this version of freedeedpoll uses Olde English (http://www.dafont.com/olde-english.font) and Linux Libertine (http://www.dafont.com/linux-libertine.font) free fonts.
 You're able to customise this by replacing the fonts in the lib/fonts directory and changing the references in the deed.rb script.